fuseraft/hayward/docs/types.md

 # Explicitly checking if `d` is null.
 if d == null
-  println "d is null"; # prints: d is null
+  println "d is null" # prints: d is null end

 # Set `d` to a non-null value.
 d = 0

 # Explicitly checking if `d` is non-null.
 if d != null
-  println "d is not null"; # prints: d is not null
+  println "d is not null" # prints: d is not null end

 # Type coercion of null to a Boolean.
 if !null
-  println "hello world"; # prints: hello world
+  println "hello world" # prints: hello world end
 ```